leoheck/KiCad-Design-Examples/dex0000_mains_filter/readme.md

 	    (condition "A.NetClass == 'class_X'")
 	    (constraint clearance (min 0.2mm)))

-Such a rule written in Design Rules > Rules supersedes the implicit definition through the Net Classes table, but is functionally equivalent until the boolean expression is extended.
-The Net Classes table values cover all cases not otherwise described in the design rules script.
+Such a rule written in Design Rules > Rules supersedes the implicit definition through the Net Classes table, but is functionally equivalent until the boolean expression it contains is extended.
+Meanwhile, the Net Classes table values cover all cases not otherwise described in the design rules script.

-The distinction between same-class nets and other-class net clearances is made by extending the boolean expression and adding a complementary rule.
+The distinction between same-class net and other-class net clearances is made by forming two complementary rules.
 A and B are the corresponding board items between which the clearance resolution is determined.

 	(rule "N_mutual_clearance"
 	    (condition "A.NetClass == 'class_N' && B.NetClass != A.NetClass")